Articling

 Starting your career at Langlois Lawyers means choosing:

-• a workplace that respects you and encourages you to get involved and develop leadership skills;
+- A workplace that respects human values, where you will be encouraged to get involved and demonstrate leadership

 We are looking for more than just articling students; we are seeking colleagues, close collaborators and future partners.
 Take your first steps toward what we hope will be a long and fruitful career with our firm by getting involved as a summer student or articling student.

-Keep up to date with what’s happening at Langlois by following us on Facebook.
+Keep up to date with what’s happening at Langlois by following us on Instagram.

 Check our activity calendar to find out when we will be at your university.